django-bridge/django-bridge/website/docs/start.md

 ## Using the project template

-To start a new project, use the `create-djream` npm start template:
+To start a new project, use the `create-meze` npm start template:

 ```
-npm create djream myapp
+npm create meze myapp
 ```

-This will generate a minimal project with Django, React, Djream, and Vite.
+This will generate a minimal project with Django, React, Meze, and Vite.

 ### Project structure